aws-samples/mlops-pipeline-prestodb/blog_post.md

         Here, we use the `config['scripts']['source_dir']` which points to our data preprocessing script that connects to the PrestoDB instance.
-Parameters being used as arguments in the [`step_args`](https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-steps.html#:~:text=%2C%0A%20%20%20%20sagemaker_session%3Dpipeline_session%2C%0A-,step_args,-%3D%20pyspark_processor.run(%0A%20%20%20%20inputs))
+Parameters used as arguments in
+        [`step_args`](https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-steps.html#:~:text=%2C%0A%20%20%20%20sagemaker_session%3Dpipeline_session%2C%0A-,step_args,-%3D%20pyspark_processor.run(%0A%20%20%20%20inputs))
-        include the `Presto host`, `port`, AWS account information and credentials that are configurable via the config file.
+        are configurable and fetched from the config file.

     2.  **Train Model Step**: In this step of the pipeline, we create a training job to train a model.
 For more information on training